AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 5. DEPLOY
 ```

+## Timelines
+Experience has shown that the amount LLMs increase velocity of implementation is dependent on how good the specs you give them are.
+Thus the upfront focus on cross-disciplinary spec creation and rapid prototyping and research.

+In general the stakeholder question of "how long will this take" is a function of the supported process' entropy tolerance and and how well the underlying problems being solved have been flushed out.

+If you understand the underlying problems each Cascade's features are solving you can prioritize your Cascades by business need.
+You can also minimize the scope to as small a feature as possible that solves the problem.

+For example, a steakholder may ask for a way to automate emailing data in a web app.
+You flush out that the underlying problem is quickly sharing data.
+So you design a Cascade to   ensure your UI's URLs are unique and shareable and add a Share button to your screens.

+I find that Agile attempts to artificially compensate for poor understanding of underlying problems with sprint timelines.

+If you understand the underlying problems well, you end up writing less software, timelines naturally shrink, and stakeholder and user satisfaction increases.
+That's why Cascade Methodology doesn't have explicit two-week sprints.

+You can have multiple Cascades running in parallel sitting at different phases in the process.
+Ccordinate them however makes sense for your team.
+But if you prioritize understanding over timeline, and keep your Cascades sized according to Entropy Tolerance,   velocity will stay high.

 ## Learning
 Much of Agile is about *learning as-you-go*.
 Cascade Methodology embraces this as well, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.